Azure in CSP

 When a new Microsoft Azure subscription is created in a customer tenant, the partner is granted owner rights on this subscription, however, the customer is not by default.
 Therefore, the customer cannot log into the Microsoft Azure Management Portal and create/start/stop new Azure services for that specific subscription – the partner has to do this on behalf of the customer.
 The partner can choose to grant the customer owner or contributor rights to the subscription in the Microsoft Azure Management Portal subscription settings.
 A customer with owner or contributor rights to a subscription can now log into the portal to create/start/stop new Azure services under that subscription.
 The key is that once a customer has owner or contributor permissions on a subscription, they can make changes to services under that subscription that will potentially change consumption usage.
 The partner needs to be aware of this and ensure they can contract, manage, support, and bill the customer appropriately if the partner chooses to grant customers administrative credentials to the subscriptions.
 Please note, permissions can be applied at a service level as well.

 Azure in CSP is built on the Azure deployment model, Azure Resource Manager (ARM).
 Most services are available via ARM and consequently via Azure in CSP.
 As services continue to move to support ARM, these services will become available through CSP.
-Available services are published via the Azure in CSP Release Notes document posted to the Partner Center Pricing and Offers page and available to partners to download.
-Customers should contact their partner for information on available Azure services.
+Review the list of available Azure services in Azure CSP documentation.

 The CSP program is available to companies with offices in the countries/regions listed here which are grouped by market.
 Partners in the CSP program can sell to other countries within the same market even if they don't have an office in those locations.